jimniels/blog/_drafts/2018-08-28-book-review-the-pun-rises.md

 > puns reveal that the words we use to define the world around us are ultimately just arbitrary signs (145)

 > without learning to pun, we might just take speech at face value and wouldn’t necessarily learn to hunt for deeper, different or related meanings.
 (149)

-## The Classification of Puns

-The classifications for the different kinds of puns: homophonic and homographic.

-> Homophonic puns exploit words that sound alike, either generally or identically...By contrast, homographic puns are based on etymologically distinct words, spelled the same, that have more than one meaning, such as bunk.(10)

-Homophonic: “the excitement at the circus is in tents” (“in tents” and “intense”, two words the listener will hear and have to distinguish between).

-Homographic: “An architect in prison complained that the walls were not built to scale”.
-Dual meaning of “scale”: 1) the building’s relative proportions, as seen by the architect, or 2) the difficulty someone might encounter when attempting to escape over the prison walls.
-The beauty of the pun here is that both definitions work.

-Those damn homophonic puns, though, are always the more difficult ones to express online, as you hear them in your head, but once you type them out you realize “crap this isn’t going to come across right” because you have to type it with literal spelling.
-Here’s an example of a pun that, when you see it, you immediately grasp the pun.
-But when you hear it, it can take a second:

-> How many ears does Davy Crockett have?
-Three: a right ear, a left ear, and a wild frontier.

-This particular pun is stripped of its impact when read with your eyes, whereas if it communicated vocally its impact would be much more acute.

-## Favorite Excerpts

-The following is just a collection of excerpts from the book that stood out to me when I read it, so I wanted to write them down to remember them.

 ---